 If you work with other tattoo artists in your enterprise, then you know this situation all too well.
 Most of the time, working with a team of like-minded artists can be a dream come true, however, there are days when all of that comes crashing down.
 If you rent out chairs, chances are the artists who fill them focus solely on their work and are in and out as they see fit (unless they’re apprentices or actually hired as an employee), which in turn can create chaos in work schedules.
 Instead, have them mark the days they are off or are working in the Versum digital calendar.

 Stress in the body art industry can be unavoidable at times, however, with the right approach and tools, it can be mitigated if not prevented altogether.
 Easily manage and run your businesses with Versum!
-Grab your account and run your studio with less stress!
+See what Versum can do for your tattoo studio.
+Grab your account and run your business with less stress!